-Develop insights to make your content so damn relevant that your target audiences are compelled to choose you to help them reach success.
+Develop insights to make your content so damn relevant that your target audiences are compelled to choose you to help them achieve their top priorities.

 Buyer Personas Defined